 Alzheimer’s Disease (AD) is currently view in two parts, which are AD Dementia with symptoms and Presymptomatic AD with an unawareness of symptoms

 In 2011, research refocused to presymptomatic AD, where AD occurs without cognitive symptoms or signs.
 Measurable metabolic test markers, that are being pursued, are not approved.
 Neither has a FDA requirement for market approval without cognitive impairment been provided.
-In additon, the candidates for conducting research trials are probably below the age of 65 and with an uncertainty of insurance coverage if an intervention was approved for either prevention or treatment.
+In addition, the candidates for conducting research trials are probably below the age of 65 and with an uncertainty of insurance coverage if an intervention was approved for either prevention or treatment.

 Recent research reports indicate that soluble amyloid oligomers become toxic producing inflammation whereby the immune system responds to control the inflammation with plaque, and supposedly removes the soluble toxic oligomers and plaque from the brain.
-AD seems to occur if the removal process is ineffective to where the toxic oligomers along with plaque aggregate and accumulate over time to trigger Tau fibrils and tangles and neurodegeneration (neuron death).
+AD seems to occur if the removal process is ineffective to where the toxic oligomers along with plaque aggregate accumulate over time to trigger Tau fibrils and tangles and neurodegeneration (neuron loss).

 Recent research hypothesis suggest that amyloid oligomers produce a toxin that is confronted by the immune system in the form of inflation that forms a protective plaque around the toxic oligomers.
 These oligomers aggregate if not protective by plaque and/or cleared from the brain.
-At some unknown point, the aggregates accumulate to trigger tau fibrils and tangles which lead to neurodegeneration (neuron loss).
+At some unknown point, the aggregates accumulate to trigger Tau fibrils and tangles which lead to neurodegeneration (neuron loss).